AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-abstract_state_package_hierarchy_and_part_of-04:

+4. A Part_Of aspect specification for a package instantiation applies to each part of the visible state of the instantiation.
+More specifically, explicitly specifying the Part_Of aspect of a package instantiation implicitly specifies the Part_Of aspect of each part of the visible state of that instantiation.
+The legality rules for such an implicit specification are the same as for an explicit specification.

+.. _tu-abstract_state_package_hierarchy_and_part_of-05:

-4. No other declarations shall have a Part_Of indicator.
+5. No other declarations shall have a Part_Of indicator.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: FE 7.2.6 LR Part_Of indicators are only allowed for the declarations described above.

-.. _tu-abstract_state_package_hierarchy_and_part_of-05:
+.. _tu-abstract_state_package_hierarchy_and_part_of-06:

-5. The refinement of a state abstraction denoted in a Part_Of indicator shall denote as ``constituents`` all of the declarations that have a Part_Of indicator denoting the state abstraction.
+6. The refinement of a state abstraction denoted in a Part_Of indicator shall denote as ``constituents`` all of the declarations that have a Part_Of indicator denoting the state abstraction.
 [This might be performed once the package body has been processed.]